finopsfoundation/framework/members/vendor-certification.md

 - Must have a dedicated FinOps or cloud financial management offering listed online
 - Number of FinOps Certified Practitioners tied to company size (see table below)
 - Must have a business model to support enterprise end users
-- Must be a FinOps Foundation and Linux Foundation member

 ### FinOps Training Partner